Skoda Octavia vRS review

 If you drive it gently, the Octavia vRS will cost little more than a regular model to run, although the harder you drive it, the more you’ll need to spend on fuel, not to mention wear and tear items.
 The weight of the car is telling if you take it on track, where its brakes and front tyres in particular take a hammering.
 For most drivers, however, it should prove relatively cheap to run.

-The Octavia is cheaper than the Golf, but more expensive than the SEAT Leon.
-It's key selling point being that it offers much more space than both.
-Insurance should be competitive too and residual values are generally
+The Octavia is cheaper to buy than the Golf, but slightly more expensive than the SEAT Leon overall.
+Its key selling point is that it offers much more space than both.

 Interior, design and technology

 If you're after a performance hatchback that will knock the socks off passers-by with its striking bodywork covered in scoops, skirts and spoilers, the Skoda Octavia vRS isn't it.

 The latest Octavia is a handsome but rather bland car and while the tweaks to the vRS version do help to lift its profile, it's still understated compared to rivals.
 Of course, that's exactly what many buyers want.